samarthasm/DeployingWebServerinAzure/README.md

       default = "East US"
     }
     ```
-    The same variable can be called in main.tf file lile below:
+    The same variable can be called in main.tf file like below:

     ```
     var.location
     ```
-    > Note that the resouce ID link of the packerimage created earlier can be referenced by the main.tf via a variable created for the same in vars.tf
+    > Note that the resouce ID link, of the packerimage created earlier, can be referenced by the main.tf via a variable created for the same in vars.tf file.

 f.
 After this, deploy the infrastucture using the same templates with the help of following commands: